ibm-bluemix-mobile-services/bluemix-object-storage-sample1/README.md

 `git clone https://github.com/ibm-bluemix-mobile-services/`

+### Create Object Storage instance
+Object Storage credentials are used by both the sample iOS app and the custom identity provider.
+Before setting up either of these, an instance of the Object Storage service will need to be created.

+Create an instance of the Object Storage service:

+1. From the Storage section of the Bluemix Catalog, create an instance of the Object Storage
+2. When the service has been created, navigate to the Service Credentials tab
+3. Make note of the projectId

 ### Configure the custom identity provider
 Before running the sample iOS application an instance of the Mobile Client Access service will need to be created along with an instance of the Object Storage service.
 This identity provider will need to be configured in order to work with the Object Storage instance you created in the previous step.

 Open `custom-identity-provider/app.js` and edit the userRepository object to contain the iOS application 'users.'

+Deploy the custom identity provider to bluemix

+1. Navigate to the `custom-identity-provider` directory
+2. Open `manifest.yml` and edit any of the deployment parameters you wish to change
+3. Replace `<object-storage instance>` with the name of your Object Storage instance
+4. Run `cf push` using the cloud foundry cli

 ### Set-up Mobile Client Access
-Deploy the custom identity provider to Bluemix.
 After successfully deploying the custom identity provider an instance of Mobile Client Access will need to be created and bound to the identity provider

 Create an instance of Mobile Client Access: